-The Design Patterns for Communication Components are applied here along with a method for selecting them, in order to show how to apply a design pattern that copes with the requirements of communication present in the Two-dimensional Wave Equation problem.
+The design patterns for communication components are applied here along with a method for selecting them, in order to show how to select a design pattern that copes with the requirements of communication present in the One-dimensional Heat Equation problem.
 The main objective of this paper is to demonstrate, with a particular example, the detailed design and implementation that may be guided by a selected design pattern.
-Moreover, the application of the Design Patterns for Communication Components and the method for selecting them is proposed to be used during the Communication Design and Implementation for other similar problems that involve the calculation of differential equations for a two-dimensional problem, executing on a shared memory parallel platform.
+Moreover, the application of the design patterns for communication components and the method for selecting them is proposed to be used during the communication design and implementation for other similar problems that involve the calculation of differential equations for a one-dimensional problem, executing on a shared memory parallel platform.